BeastSenpai1919810/AFan-madeNovel_AnOdysseyOfTeyvattBishojo/README.md

 No more than 200 years later, a kind of easy-to-synthesis Copper-doped lead‒oxyapatite was developed.
 Using these material and carbon nanotube, a giant yet extremely-light magnetic funnel can be made.
 Soon, several faster spaceships, named "Explorer" (ironically, when those crews aboard return earth later, they were named as "**outlanders**"), powered by Bussard ramjet was built to construct interstellar exploration.
 To avoid tech lost during colony process, all crews aboard has taken genetic reconstructure to achieve long-live.

+Things were going okay, until "that day" comes - facing strong alien forces, human lost their dignity, along with almost all of its tech ...